Signatures of the Israel Junction II: Double Photon Rings in Slowly Rotating Kerr Spacetime with Thin Shell: Shadow and image of Kerr spacetime with a thin shell

-We adopt a thin accretion disk model confined to the equatorial plane.
+At the same time, we emphasize that the present work does not provide a complete dynamical model for massive matter crossing the shell.
+Unlike the propagation of photons, massive accreting matter may interact with the shell through collisions, energy dissipation, or momentum transfer when crossing it.
+Therefore, the four-velocity of matter on the two sides of the shell is not necessarily continuous.
+The shell may also be interpreted as a physical interface or phase boundary, such as one arising in a cosmological phase transition.
+In this case, the matter in the interior and exterior regions may originate from different accretion histories and hence possess different dynamical properties.
+Therefore, within the simplified disk model adopted in this work, we allow the four-velocity of the emitting matter to differ across the shell.

+The velocity of the accretion disk matter on either side of the shell is as follows.
 Outside the innermost stable circular orbit (ISCO), matter follows stable circular orbits.
 Inside the ISCO, the material free infalls along geodesic trajectories, with the energy, angular momentum and Carter constant set to the values of material at the ISCO radius.
 When the inner ISCO lies outside the shell, the parameters of material slightly outside the shell are forbidden for free-falling orbits in the interior spacetime.
 Consequently, we adopt the parameters of the inner ISCO for the matter in the interior spacetime, even though this ISCO lies outside the shell and hence does not physically exist.
-Therefore, the four velocity of the accreting matter on the two sides near the shell are different.
+Therefore, the four velocity of the accreting matter on the two sides near the shell are different in our prescription.
 The redshift factor is defined by

 where $\omega_{obs}$ and $\omega_{em}$ are the frequency measured by the distant observer and the luminous material. $u_{obs}$ is the four velocity of the ZAMO observer, and $u_{em}$ is the four velocity of accreting matter, which is either circular geodesic motion or free-fall.
 Since the redshift factor depends on the velocity of the luminous matter, this discontinuity leads directly to a jump in the redshift at the shell.
 This, in turn, gives rise to step-like discontinuities in the observed intensity.